 The location on the web where you can access all your student information is www.yu.edu/myyu.

 You can view information pertaining to your admission to the program, requirements and forms from the Registrar’s Office and your tuition/bill.
-You can also log in to My YU to update your contact information, marital status, etc. First-time users will need to create an account by designating a loginID and PIN.
-See the links below to get started:
+You can also log in to My YU to update your contact information, marital status, etc. First-time users will need to create an account by designating a login ID and PIN.

 Access full text copies of most of the "on reserve" articles for a course from your home computer.
 You will need Adobe Acrobat to use this service.
 Your professor will provide you with a password.